Bio-Pharmaceutical Sciences and Science Communication and Society (MSc)

 If you have a BSc degree in Bio-Pharmaceutical Sciences (BFW; Bio-farmaceutische wetenschappen) from any research university in the Netherlands, you are directly admissible.

-Please indicate your interest for a specific Research Project 1 by filling in a specific form:
+Please indicate your interest for a specific Research Project 1 (RP1) by filling in a specific form:

-- BFW students who want to start the master BPS in the academic year 2020-2021, please enroll in studielink and fill out this RP1 registration form before June 15, 2020.
-Based on the information you provide, the education office of the master BPS will match you with a suitable RP1 spot.
+- BFW students who want to start the master BPS in the academic year 2023-2024 (September admission), please enroll in studielink and fill out this RP1 registration form between April 1 and June 14, 2023.
+Based on the information you provide, the education office of the master BPS will match you with a suitable RP1 spot before July 1.
 This is also applicable to students who have completed the bachelor in past years.